Rayyan-Uddin/Crowd-Funding-_Foundry/README.md

 # CrowdFundry

-A decentralized crowdfunding platform using Foundry and Solidity.
+A decentralized crowdfunding platform developed using solidity and foundry.

 ## Features
 - Create and manage crowdfunding campaigns.
 - Secure contributions and withdrawals.
-- Refunds if the goal is not met.

 ## Tech Stack
 - **Solidity**